 Stainless Steel appliances have been a long-lasting trend in home appliance choices.
 For more than 2 decades homeowners have loved appliances and fixtures in stainless.
 But will the trend continue?
+Are stainless steel appliances still popular, and more importantly, will they be popular in the future?
 We’re seeing a wave of new finishes that rival stainless in their appeal.
-Here are a few that are trending in 2016.
+Here are a few that are trending in 2017.
 But first, there are two housing design trends that are setting the stage, Integrated kitchens in open floor plans, and Personalization

 A. Integrated Kitchens

 House plans have increasingly opened up over the recent years, allowing the kitchen to be integrated into the other living spaces.
 Modern cooks prefer to be part of the party, rather than be shut away behind the walls of a separated kitchen.